 The skills developed within the programme are recognised within organisations such as the English Institute of Sport as critical to the development of key competencies to move through there competency lead career structure.

-Jade graduate from the programme in 2011, has gone on to become national lead physiotherapist for England squash
+Jade, who graduated from the programme in 2011, has gone on to become national lead physiotherapist for England squash.

 “The course has some phenomenal lecturers such as Lee Herrington and Ian Horsley who are at the top of their game and specialists for the English Institute of Sport (EIS).
 I loved the fact that the course was very logical and really allowed you to research an area in depth, first with a pilot study, then a research proposal, a literature review and then finally your dissertation.
 It is all linked up and flows nicely.

 The university also has excellent facilities which are modern and have equipment that is second to none such as 3-D analysis, isokinetic machines, force plates, ultrasound and an incredible gym for research.
 I haven't seen any other facilities like this.
 They are linked in to top sports teams which I think just shows how at the forefront of research and current practice they are.”

 This course has been developed to include the key competencies identified by the International federation of Sports Physiotherapists in the domains of exercise rehabilitation.
 It is also recognised as providing key exercise rehabilitation skills by the English Institute of Sport.

 Upon successful completion of the course it would be possible to progress on to a PhD, or a PhD via publication.
 We offer a range of research degrees relevant to your area of practice.

 As a University, we are committed to your continuing professional development.
 We run short courses and study days throughout the year to keep you at the forefront of developments in Sports Injury Rehabilitation.

 We offer awards to help you study through our:

 There are also other sources of funding available to you.
 For more information please see our funding section.